-Sports Therapist –registered with the Complementary and Natural Healthcare Council (CNHC), Federation of Holistic Therapists (FHT) or British Association of Sports Rehabilitators (BASRAT).
+Sports Therapist – registered with the Complementary and Natural Healthcare Council (CNHC) or British Association of Sports Rehabilitators (BASRAT).

-Massage Therapist –registered with the Complementary and Natural Healthcare Council (CNHC) or Federation of Holistic Therapists (FHT).
-Massage Therapists should be qualified to diploma level and registered with the CNHC or FHT, which are the only Registering bodies for Massage Therapy that are accredited by the UK Professional Standards Authority.
-While there are many organisations that provide training in massage, only some of them provide training at a level that provides a route to registration with CNHC or FHT.
+Massage Therapist – registered with the Complementary and Natural Healthcare Council (CNHC).
+Massage Therapists should be qualified to diploma level and registered with the CNHC, which is the only Registering body for Massage Therapy accredited by the UK Professional Standards Authority.
+While there are many organisations that provide training in massage, only some of them provide training at a level that provides a route to registration with the CNHC.